 The results suggest that bedrock mortar sites at higher elevations represent a later development in the regional prehistoric sequence.
-Sites above 5000 ft. in elevation are associated with a greater percentage of dates after 1000 B.P.
-(Figure 3).
-Conversely, sites below 5000 ft. show increases in the percentage of dates after 2500 B.P., with a peak between 1000 and 1500 B.P.
-(Figure 3).
+Sites above 5,000 feet are associated with a greater percentage of dates after 1000 B.P. (see Figure 3).
+Conversely, sites below that elevation show increases in the percentage of dates after 2500 B.P., with a peak between 1000 and 1500 B.P.
 Spatially, the region as a whole seems to follow the same general pattern.
-There are no great differences between occupation ranges at bedrock mortar sites from north to south (Figure 4).
+There are no great differences between occupation ranges at bedrock mortar sites from north to south (refer to Figure 4).

 It is interesting to note that age ranges at the two lowest elevation sites peak around 2500 years B.P. and then wane thereafter.
-This is in direct contrast to the pattern at higher elevation sites where an increase in occupation intensity is evident after ca. 1000 B.P.
-(Figures 3, 4, and 5).
+This is in direct contrast to the pattern at higher elevation sites, where an increase in occupation intensity is evident after ca. 1000 B.P.

-Overall, data from lower elevation bedrock mortar sites suggests that these sites were initially used earlier and continued to be used throughout the late Holocene.
-Higher elevation sites, however, show a later initial surge in site use followed by a stronger proportional increase thereafter.
+Overall, data from lower-elevation bedrock mortar sites suggest that these sites began to be used earlier and continued to be used throughout the late Holocene.
+Higher-elevation sites, however, show a later initial surge in site use followed by a stronger proportional increase thereafter.